 Putney is a thriving historic riverside town retaining a small town feel with thriving high street and plenty of greens in close proximity.
 A prehistoric track passed through Putney and there is also evidence of a roman settlement and bridge.
 It is home to the famous Putney Debates as conducted by Oliver Cromwell which forms the basis of modern democratic government we know today.

 Putney Exchange, a wonderful shopping centre nestled in the heart of Putney High Street.
-Recent investment has seen the arrival of high street fashion giant H&M and work is underway to deliver modern retail space for other leading high street retailers early 2017.
-Anchored by Waitrose, there are over 40 shops in the Putney Exchange including Waterstones, Gap, Phase Eight, Argos and a fantastic collection of independent shops adding that rare ingredient of “difference” not found in the larger shopping centres and high streets.
+The centre is anchored by Waitrose and H&M and there are over 40 other retailers including Waterstones, Gap, Phase Eight, Argos, Superdrug alongside a fantastic collection of independent shops creating a unique mix that is not found in larger shopping centres.

-Cycling: The 2016 Prudential Ride London-Surrey Classic offered a unique opportunity for UK cycling fans to support their heroes on British roads as the world’s top cyclists took on a stunning route through London and Surrey, the closing stages take the riders through Merton then over Putney Bridge to cross the River Thames.
+Cycling: The Prudential Ride London-Surrey offers a unique opportunity for UK cycling fans to support their heroes on British roads as the world’s top cyclists take on a stunning route through London and Surrey, the closing stages take the riders through Merton then over Putney Bridge to cross the River Thames.
 This has become an annual event.
 Cycle hire is also plentiful in Putney.
 For more information please visit www.PrudentialRideLondon.co.uk

 Putney is well located and provides excellent transport links.
 Overland trains from Putney station travel to Waterloo in 20 minutes.
-Tube services from East Putney and Putney Bridge Underground stations on the District Line provide links with Victoria and there is a river bus service from Putney Pier to Blackfriars TFL River Bus from Putney Pier.
+Tube services from East Putney and Putney Bridge Underground stations on the District Line provide links with Victoria and there is a river bus service from Putney Pier to Blackfriars.
 There are several local bus routes including the 14 (to Warren Street), the 22 (to Piccadilly Circus), the 39 (to Clapham Junction), the 220 (to Wandsworth) and the 337 (to Richmond).
 There are also several buses offering 24 hour services.
-Putney is well located on the A205 and the A3 allowing fast links with the M25 and beyond
+Putney is well located on the A205 and the A3 allowing fast links with the M25 and beyond.